Senior Assisted Group Home Subsidy Program

 - Financially eligible for a subsidy

 Financial eligibility for subsidy is based on an applicant's net monthly income and assets.
 Assets cannot exceed $11,000 if single, $14,000 if a couple.
 The subsidy may cover the difference between the net monthly income of the resident after a $74 monthly personal allowance deduction, and the approved monthly assisted living fee.
-The maximum subsidy, paid directly to the provider, is $650 per month.
+The maximum subsidy, paid directly to the provider, is up to $1,000 per month.

 For more information: